 Many studies show early detection is essential in reducing mortality of cancer.
 Presently, there is no standard method for lung cancer screening and, therefore, many physician researchers are working to establish screening guidelines.
 This research is being conducted because physician researchers think it is possible that annual CT screening will enhance the possibility of early detection of lung cancer and that for those in whom lung cancer is diagnosed earlier this would lead to a higher cure rate.

-Here at the Novant Health Cancer Center we recognize that early detection methods are essential to improving patient outcomes and can save lives.
+Here at the Novant Health Cancer Institute we recognize that early detection methods are essential to improving patient outcomes and can save lives.